Maega/nebula-libs/docs/audio.md

 # :musical_note: NebulaAudio

+**⚠️ This version of NebulaAudio is deprecated.
+An up-to-date version is now available [here](https://github.com/paradoxepoch/web-audio-player) as an [NPM module](https://www.npmjs.com/package/@paradoxepoch/web-audio-player).**

 NebulaAudio is a HTMLAudioElement interface wrapper that adds a few convenience methods and jQuery-like event listener management.

 ### :open_book: Initialisation